Polaroid339/simultaneous-equation-cannons-calculator/README.md

 ## Features
 - Calculates valid combinations of monsters based on:
   - Total number of cards in play (hands and field).
-  - The level/class of an opponent's monster.
+  - The level/rank of an opponent's monster.
-- Ensures the Xyz monsters have the same class when banished.
+- Ensures the Xyz monsters have the same Rank when banished.
 - Displays detailed information about the combinations to assist with game strategy.
 - Provides a clear and interactive interface for input and results.